How Long Do Drugs Show Up in Your System?

-Like foods, illegal substances and prescription medications take time for your body to digest and fully process before traces of them are eliminated.
-While the effects of a drug might last your body just a few short hours, the traces of that drug can linger for double that – and sometimes weeks.
+Like food, illegal substances and prescription medications take time for your body to digest.
+While the effects of a drug might last your body just a few short hours, the traces of that drug can linger for double that.
+Sometimes drugs can linger in your system for weeks.

 The detectability of a drug in your system will depend on a variety of factors, including: